 Dr. Charmandari graduated from the Medical School of the University of Thessaloniki as a valedictorian of her class and completed her specialization in General Pediatrics in the UK.
 She was further subspecialized in Pediatric and Adolescent Endocrinology at the London Centre for Paediatric Endocrinology and Metabolism, Great Ormond Street Hospital for Children and University College Hospital in London (UK).
 She is a certified Pediatrician and Pediatric and Adolescent Endocrinologist by the Royal College of Pediatrics and Child Health, London, UK.
 She obtained a Master of Science in Clinical Pediatrics and a PhD in Pediatric and Adolescent Endocrinology, which were awarded by the University of London (UK).
 She subsequently undertook a Postdoctoral fellowship in Molecular Endocrinology and Cellular Biology at the National Institute of Child Health and Human Development, National Institutes of Health, Bethesda, Maryland, USA.
 Show more She also worked as a Consultant in Pediatric and Adolescent Endocrinology at St. James’ University Hospital and Leeds General Infirmary, Leeds, UK.In February 2011, Dr. Charmandari joined the faculty of the Medical School of the National and Kapodistrian University of Athens as an Associate Professor, and became Full Professor of Pediatric and Adolescent Endocrinology in 2015.
 She carries out her clinical and research work at the Division of Endocrinology, Metabolism and Diabetes, First Department of Pediatrics, “Aghia Sophia” Hospital for Children.
 She is also an Affiliated Investigator of the Biomedical Research Foundation of the Academy of Athens.She has published 92 papers in refereed journals, which have received ~4800 citations (h-index=35, Source: Google Scholar, total impact factor=490), as well as 1 book, 44 chapters in textbooks and electronic journals, and 140 abstracts in conference proceedings.
 Finally, she has attracted 1,088,000.00 research funding as a main Principal Investigator (PI) and 790,000.00 Euros as co-PI.

-Professor of Industrial Engineering, Northwestern University
+Professor of Industrial Engineering and Management Sciences, Northwestern University

 Sanjay Mehrotra is a Professor of Industrial Engineering and Management Sciences department at the McCormick School of Engineering at Northwestern University.
 He is an expert in Optimization area.
 He is developing novel applications of these techniques in healthcare engineering.
 His recent research and teaching focus is in Optimization methods and models under data uncertainty.
 More specifically, his research has focused on stochastic optimization, optimization with stochastic dominance, and robust optimization.
 Show more